-Hospital recovery for a pancreas transplant is usually 5-10 days if there are no complications.
+Hospital recovery for a kidney transplant is usually 5 to 10 days if there are no complications.
 The length of stay depends on your medical condition and needs.

-Immediately after surgery, you'll spend 24-48 hours in intensive care.
+You'll spend 24-48 hours in intensive care immediately after surgery.
 You'll be in transplant care for the rest of your hospital stay.
 You may be able to get out of bed the day after surgery.

 Before you go home, we'll give you information about your medications, lab tests and follow-up care.

 You play an important role